schrum2/MarioDiffusion/README.md

 ```
 python .\text_to_level_diffusion.py --model_path "schrum2/MarioDiffusion-MLM-regular0"
 ```
 This will download one of the models from our paper: `MLM-regular`.
-You will be asked to enter a caption.
+The model comes from [this Hugging Face repo](https://huggingface.co/schrum2/MarioDiffusion-MLM-regular0).
+Once it downloads, you will be asked to enter a caption.
 Try this:
 ```
 full floor. one enemy. a few question blocks. one platform. one pipe. one loose block.
 ```